 How to Freeze a Casserole for Later

-During a busy week, having a meal that's already made will be a lifesaver.
+During a busy week (or a global health crisis), having a meal that's already made will be a lifesaver.
 After all, using the oven is the easiest step in making a casserole.

 However, if you don't know what you're doing, freezer meals can quickly turn into recipe fails.
 Mushy pasta, freezer burn, and even shattered glass pans are all disasters that can happen.